Engee documentation

 Some physical phenomena are cyclic, periodic, or rotational in nature.
 Modelling these phenomena involves integrating the rate of change of periodic or cyclic signals to obtain a state variable.

-The disadvantage of this approach is that over long simulation times, the states representing the periodic or cyclic signals are integrated to very large values.
+The disadvantage of this approach is that over long simulation times, the states representing periodic or cyclic signals are integrated to very large values.
 In addition, calculating the sine or cosine of these signals takes increasingly longer time.
 Large values of the signals also negatively affect the performance and accuracy of the solver.

 One approach to overcome this drawback is to reset the angular state to 0 when it reaches 2π (or to -π when it reaches π, for numerical symmetry) using additional algorithms in the model.
 This approach improves the accuracy of the sine and cosine calculations.
 But note that it leads to resetting the solver, which slows down the modelling for a variable step solver, especially in large models.

-When you enable the Wrap state parameters, the block icon changes to indicate that cyclic state reset is enabled for the block.
+When you enable the Wrap state parameters , the block icon changes to indicate that cyclic state reset is enabled for the block.

 When cyclic state reset is enabled, the state value is determined by the following expressions: